Ready to apply? Follow the steps below.

 To get started, click or go to: friends.peertransfer.com to begin the payment process.
 If you have questions about making an international payment, visit https://www.peertransfer.com/help.

 All new international students must pay off the cost of their first semester at Friends University between their arrival date and the program start date.

 Although Friends University currently does not offer full-tuition scholarship, international students meeting its academic criteria upon enrollment can receive either:

-- Automatic 50 percent tuition scholarship (renewable) or
+- Automatic 50 percent tuition scholarship (renewable) for traditional undergraduate students or

 - Combination of our institutional scholarships (also renewable)

 For more information on Friends University’s scholarships, click here.

 All new international students who wish to enroll at Friends University will be required to take either an English placement essay or an English placement test.
 Your English proficiency, educational background, and/or country of origin will determine your English requirement.